-DATE NOTICE OF PROPOSED RULE DEVELOPMENT PUBLISHED IN FAR: July 2, 2018
+NAME OF AGENCY HEAD WHO APPROVED THE PROPOSED RULE: Governor and Cabinet DATE PROPOSED RULE APPROVED BY AGENCY HEAD: August 14, 2018 DATE NOTICE OF PROPOSED RULE DEVELOPMENT PUBLISHED IN FAR: July 2, 2018

-STATE OF FLORIDA DEPARTMENT OF REVENUE CHAPTER 12A-19, FLORIDA ADMINISTRATIVE CODE COMMUNICATIONS SERVICES TAX AMENDING RULE 12A-19.100
+CHAPTER 12A-19, FLORIDA ADMINISTRATIVE CODE

+COMMUNICATIONS SERVICES TAX

+AMENDING RULE 12A-19.100

-The proposed amendments to Rule 12A-19.100, F.A.C., adopt, by reference, changes to forms used to report the Florida communications services tax.
+The purpose of the proposed amendments to Rule 12A-19.100, F.A.C., is to adopt, by reference, changes to forms used to report the Florida communications services tax.
 These changes are limited to annual tax rate adjustments for local jurisdictions and formatting changes.